 The more information you have about your perfect customers, the better your overall marketing will become.

-So, if you’re not sure WHO you should be advertising to then here’s a useful strategy:
+If you’re still not sure WHO you should be advertising to then here’s a useful tactic to help:

 The key to appealing to your perfect customers is to focus on their shared values.